A Practical Guide to PID Controller Implementation: Closed loop implementation

 \subsubsection{PID parameters}

 The parameters, which are {orange} in colour in the code, are listed in \cref{sec:nomenclature}.
 If parameters are passed by reference, it is important to prevent them from changing while critical parts of the functions are executing.
 For example, switching to a new pair \lstinline{kp}, \lstinline{ki} should be done in a way that avoids a single invocation of \cref{code:control} using the old \lstinline{kp} value together with the new \lstinline{ki} value.
 This can be avoided in several ways.
 One approach is to pass all parameters by value as arguments to the function that uses them.
 Another approach is to call an update function that reads parameters from memory at the beginning of the function.
 A third option is to use thread-safety mechanisms such as locks or mutexes to prevent parameter updates while critical sections of the function are executing.
 The reference implementation assumes a runtime capable of performing floating-point arithmetic, either natively through a floating-point unit or via emulation.
 Established methods exist for porting floating-point implementations to fixed-point architectures.
 We therefore do not delve further into this topic, but refer the interested reader to the introduction provided in \cite{crisp1991}.
 One important aspect concerns how signals and parameters are passed to the controller, and how the computed control signal is actuated.
 In our reference implementation, signals are passed as arguments to the \lstinline{control} and \lstinline{filter} functions (see \cref{code:control} and \cref{code:filter}), while parameters (orange) and state variables (pink) are assumed to be provided through some unspecified mechanism.
 It should be noted that the distinction between signals and parameters is not always clear-cut.
 For example, \lstinline{mode} could just as well be regarded as a parameter.
 We deliberately refrain from prescribing how values are passed, since this depends on programming language and runtime environment.
+In an object-oriented setting, it is natural to define a PID object with \lstinline{control} and \lstinline{filter} methods, together with appropriate constructors for initialisation, as the MATLAB and Python implementations in our GitHub repository \citep{sundstrom+2026}.
+However, the proposed algorithms can equally well be implemented without object-oriented constructs.
+For this reason, we focus on the algorithmic structure rather than on software architectural details.